 What a terrible choice for a father to make.
 But. . .anything for my kingdom.
 Or, at least, almost anything.

-“You will not go to wed the tyrant God of our enemies,” Dedelin said quietly.
-“For I’m sending your sister in your place.”
+Dedelin turned back toward the room.
+“Vivenna, you will not go to wed the tyrant god of our enemies.
+I’m sending your sister in your place.”

 Warbreaker